What is a password hash: Cryptography Basics

 Brute-force attacks are a potential vulnerability for every cryptosystem.
 Given an infinite amount of time and an infinite amount of computing power, a hash can be discovered.
 Because of this fact, they are considered a litmus test for the severity of other vulnerabilities.
 Should an attack be determined to be faster than a brute-force, the algorithm in question must be either patched or abandoned.

 There are a number of password hashing algorithms which have been developed and they each have their own unique strengths and weaknesses.
+Not only are these used for protecting passwords, but these functions can also be used for verifying the integrity of our downloads with checksums.
 Unfortunately a number of the most popular hashing algorithms have been shown to be vulnerable, but they are still regularly used (as this YouTube video explains) and are often found in breach datasets.

 At Tuta we are leading the way forward in security and privacy.
 Our move to Argon2 made us the first email provider using the strongest form of key derivation currently available.
 By putting cryptography and security first, we are building privacy you can trust.
 Combined with our zero-knowledge architecture, we don’t have access to the keys required to decrypt or view data.
 Your privacy is in the palm of your hand.